 X-Ray Spex focused their attention on political non-conformity and the bullsh*t standards women were expected to adhere to.
 Not quite the Riot Grrll era, but it's not crazy to suggest they contributed to its formation.

 In 1974, Bobby, Dannis and David formed this band.
 Originally, the sound was funk and mainstream inspired.
 However, punk seeped into their bones through listening the likes of The Who.
-Although, they did face criticism in the 70's which rocked they're support and led to the band ultimately separating.
-After funding an album for the band, Columbia records refused to support them after 75' because they refused to change the name DEATH to something more inclusive.
+Although, they did face criticism in the 70's which rocked their support and led to the band ultimately separating.
+After funding an album for the band, Columbia records refused to support them after '75 because they refused to change the name DEATH to something more "commercially palatable."

 Personally, this bands incredibly unique punk style and sound, they will undoubtedly be remembered for all that they did for black punk rockers throughout their time in the scene, and everyday since then.